kannibalox/PTPAPI/README.md

 #### `ptp fields`

-Simply list fields that can be used for the `ptp search` formatting.
+Simply lists fields that can be used for the `ptp search` formatting.

+#### `ptp origin <torrent files...>`

+This downloads PTP metadata for any given torrent files in YAML format.
+The data includes movie information, covers, torrent description information, and screenshots (use `--no-images` to skip downloading any images).
+By default it will output to a directory named after the torrent file, or you can change the target with `-d dir`.
+It will not overwrite already fetched data, unless the `--force` flag is passed.

+See `ptp origin --help` for more options.

 ### `ptp-reseed`